Skip to main content

 High Cost Assistive Technology: Over $15,000 per item

 High cost AT includes advanced and customised equipment designed for individuals with more complex needs.
-These items often require extensive assessments, specialised knowledge for setup, and ongoing maintenance.
+These items require extensive assessments and specialised knowledge for prescription and setup.

 Examples of High Cost AT: